 - Use standards tools for development of new indicators when needed

 - Export indicator definitions to PDF, Word, Excel or SDMX for data collection by applications such as the Country Response Information System (CRIS)

 The indicator registry is a multiagency effort by WHO, UNICEF, the Global Fund to Fight AIDS, Tuberculosis and Malaria, the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), and the UNAIDS Secretariat and is guided by the Indicator Technical Working Group under the auspices of the HIV Monitoring and Reference Group (MERG).
 The development of the HIV Indicator Registry is managed by UNAIDS.

 You can navigate the registry either through Browse Indicators or through the Key Categories menu on the left panel, or by a free search on the left panel.

-For specific questions on how to use the HIV Indicator Registry, please see the FAQ section.
 If you have any comments or feedback, please e-mail email@example.com